Aug 28, 2020

 Stunt Driving Rules And Consequences

 When you think about stunt driving you probably get an image a scene from famous car movies.
-The Fast and The Furious Cars, Gone in 60 Seconds, and classics like Bullitt, and Smokey and the Bandit are full of speeding cars doing risky maneuvers and screeching tires.
 While this is entertaining in the movies, it’s dangerous in real life.
-The highway and city streets is no place for stunt maneuvers.
+The highway and city streets is no place for stunt driving and street racing.

 As you likely already know, stunt driving is illegal in Ontario.
 It’s also extremely dangerous.
 Getting caught can lead to big fines and car insurance repercussions.
 So, think twice before you decide to show off when behind the wheel.

-Are you guilty of stunt driving?
+Are you guilty of stunt driving in Ontario?
 You may be and not even know it.
 Many drivers are unclear about what is makes a driving infraction stunt driving.
 Here we’ll clear up and questions you have about this dangerous driving technique.

-Stunt driving is the act of excessive speeding, street racing, and engaging in dangerous driving practices.
+Stunt driving is the act of excessive speeding, street racing,contests and engaging in dangerous driving practices in a motor vehicle on an Ontario road or highway.
 It is driving that is careless and it puts others at risk.

 According to Section 172(1) of the Highway Traffic Act in Ontario :